supergilbert/debootstrapmgr/README.md

   * It can erase all your device data
     * It may not be fully tested

-debootstrapmgr is licensed under the MIT License, see [LICENSE.txt](https://github.com/ocornut/imgui/blob/master/LICENSE.txt) for more information.
+debian-generator is licensed under the MIT License, see [LICENSE.txt](https://github.com/ocornut/imgui/blob/master/LICENSE.txt) for more information.

 (This software is used to facilitate the creation of bootable Debian system)